What does no win no fee actually mean?

 In most instances, law firms will not accept instructions to act in a matter unless they have a reasonable expectation of their fees being paid.
 Also, statutory caps in Queensland prevent law firms from receiving more than what an injured person can receive from a settlement.

-Many clients would struggle to meet the ongoing legal costs associated with pursuing a claim and so, no win no fee can provide those people with access to justice.
+Many clients would struggle to meet the ongoing legal costs associated with pursuing a claim and so, no win no fee lawyers provide many people with access to justice.

 Are no win no fee solicitors a con?

 Of course, before entering into a no win no fee costs agreement with a law firm you should consider the reputation of the lawyer that you are thinking about retaining for your case.
-A relationship of trust with your solicitor will be critical to the success of your matter.
-It is important that you feel comfortable with the person who is going to represent you over a long period of time.
+A relationship of trust with your solicitor is important to the success of your matter.
+You should feel comfortable with the person who is going to represent you over a long period of time.

 How much does an initial consultation cost?